Migration Tools for Azure: The Complete 2026 Guide to Tools, Phases, and Governance

 For organisations managing a hybrid cloud environment post-migration – some workloads in Azure, some still on-premises or in another cloud – this governance layer is where operational complexity either gets managed or spirals.

-Azure Migration for MSPs: Building a Repeatable Framework
+Azure migration for MSPs: building a repeatable framework

 Parameterised IaC templates.
 One set of Terraform modules that accept client-specific variables (subscription IDs, networking CIDRs, compliance tags, region constraints).
 The infrastructure pattern stays consistent; the configuration changes per client.

 Per-client governance boundaries.
 Each client needs isolated environments with their own RBAC, cost tracking, and policy enforcement.
-Cycloid’s multi-tenancy model (child organisations) supports this natively – each client operates in their own organisational boundary while the MSP maintains visibility and control across the portfolio.
+Cycloid’s multi-tenancy model (child organisations) supports this natively – each client operates in their own organisational boundary while the MSP keeps visibility and control across the portfolio.

 Consistent post-migration handoff.
 Once migration completes, the client’s team (or the MSP’s operations team) needs a self-service portal to manage Day 2 operations without rebuilding tooling from scratch.
 StackForms provide that interface layer – the IaC complexity stays hidden behind forms that match each client’s approved options.